Book with Confidence: Enjoy peace of mind — your 10% deposit is fully refundable up to 60 days before departure. See terms & conditions.

 Day 1: Toblach

+Welcome to the Dolomites!
 Your tour begins in the charming little village of Toblach, accessible from Venice by the Cortina Express.

+After arriving in Toblach from Venice, take some time to settle in and explore your charming surroundings.
+Whether you are stretching your legs after travel or grabbing a gelato in town, the fresh mountain air and Alpine vibes will get you excited for the journey ahead.
 You will find all the accessories you need including route maps at your hotel.
-We'll drop off the bikes at your hotel.
+The bikes will be droped off at your hotel.
 If you want, you can also drop by at our bike shop and say hello.
 Directions to reach our local bike shop will be included in the documentation you receive at your hotel.

+Meanwhile, you can enjoy your arrival in the Dolomites with a hearty Tyrolean dinner.
 Tomorrow, the adventure truly begins—so rest up and dream of riverside paths and castle ruins.

-Meals: B
+Meals: Breakfast

-Accommodation: Hotel Rosengarten
+Accommodation: Hotel Laurin (4-Star)

 Itinerary Image

-Day 2: Brixen
+Day 2: Pieve di Cadore

-Meals: B
+Meals: Breakfast

-Cycling Distance: 65km / 40mi
+Cycling Distance: 65 km / 40 mi

 Itinerary Image

-Day 3: Bolzano
+Day 3: Feltre

 Road Surface: Almost completely asphalted, only short sections on gravel

-Meals: B
+Meals: Breakfast

-Cycling Distance: 45km / 28mi
+Cycling Distance: 75 km / 47 mi

 Itinerary Image